stakelens/ghost-crab/README.md

 # Examples

-If you want to see some examples of how to use GhostCrab, you can check out our [indexers](https://github.com/stakelens/indexers) repo, where we maintain a collection of smart contracts indexers for our dashboard [Stakelens](https://stakelens.com).
+If you want to see some examples of how to use GhostCrab, you can check out our [indexers](https://github.com/stakelens/indexers) repo, where we maintain a collection of smart contracts indexers for our [staking analyticsdashboard](https://stakelens.com).